Granny Flat Cost in Australia (2026): What You'll Actually Pay

 State-by-state pricing context

-NSW has the most granny flats being built, thanks to the Affordable Rental Housing SEPP which streamlined approvals.
+NSW has one of the clearest secondary dwelling pathways for qualifying lots under the current Housing SEPP framework.
 Competition among builders keeps pricing competitive, especially in Western Sydney and the Central Coast.
 Expect $100,000 to $180,000 for a standard 1-bed build including site works.

-Queensland handles secondary dwellings at the council level.
+Queensland allows secondary dwellings to be rented more broadly than the older family-only approach, but councils still decide key development-approval questions.
 Pricing is generally lower than Sydney and Melbourne due to lower labour costs and simpler foundation requirements in many areas.
 Expect $80,000 to $150,000.

 WA caps ancillary dwellings at 70 square metres in many council areas, giving slightly more room than the 60 square metre limit common in NSW.
 Pricing is comparable to Queensland.